How to get a person living with Alzheimer's or a related dementia to go to the doctor.

 Don't feel bad.
 I was constantly banging my head against the wall for years before it finally dawned on me that my communication strategy was flawed and would never work.

-Amazingly, that is the key to success.
-Change.
+The key to success - Change.
 You change.
 Develop a new set of communication skills.
 And, new communication tactics.

 Take a look at, or review, these articles to sharpen up your Alzheimer's care partner skills.

 How to Get Answers To Your Questions About Alzheimer's and Dementia

 13 Things Every Alzheimer's Caregiver Needs to Know

 Care of Dementia Patients